brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 * Show off completed Intermediate project and highlight the parts of the Intermediate Agenda below.
 * Show the GitHub project in an incognito window and teach how to navigate it.
 * Send out link to GitHub project as well as personal email address.
+* Give them the final story templates to play with.

 # Intermediate Agenda